MasteringMEAN/Building-an-Application-with-nodejs/README.md

-#Building and Application with Node.js
+#Building an Application with Node.js

 This is the code for the example application/s built as a part of one of our courses.
 Fancy learning more about the MEAN stack, and full-stack web development in general?
 Visit [MasteringMEAN](http://masteringmean.com) today!